 Different Ways To Make Herring Under a Fur Coat

-The quickest and easiest way is to prepare it in a casserole style dish.
-Layer the ingredients like normal, and people can serve themselves with a large spoon from the dish.
+The quickest and easiest way is to prepare it in a glass casserole style dish.
+Layer the ingredients as per recipe, and people can serve themselves with a large spoon from the dish.

-The second way Shuba is prepared, and my preferred method, is that the layers of herring salad are visible.
+The second way Shuba is prepared, and my preferred method, is to expose the layers of herring salad.
 It almost looks like a cake.
 For this method you will need a springform pan, so you can easily remove the sides.
 Almost everyone has a springform pan in the kitchen.
 If you're fancy, you can use a stainless steel cake ring, but I find a springform pan is easier to remove.

 The final way to make Herring Under a Fur Coat is to make mini individual serves for each guest.
 Again, you will need mini springform pans (4 inches wide), and need to make one for each guest.
 This looks fantastic and elevates your meal, but is time consuming and takes up more space in your fridge.